Site Map | Text Size:

 Remediation for Eligible OneWest Borrowers

 On March 3, 2014, remediation began for eligible borrowers whose mortgages were serviced by Financial Freedom (OneWest) and IndyMac Mortgage Services (OneWest) and were found by the Independent Foreclosure Review to have suffered errors resulting in financial harm.
-The first wave of remediation checks included those whose reviews have been completed.
-Additional checks will be sent as the independent consultant finishes the remaining reviews, which are expected to be completed in the third quarter of 2014.
 You did not have to request a review to receive compensation as the independent consultant also selected files to review as part of their sampling of the servicer’s portfolio.
 All borrowers who requested a review will receive either a letter with a remediation check or an explanation that no compensable error was found during the review.
 As of October 10, 2014, all One-West Independent Foreclosure Review-related mailings have been completed and over 20,000 payments totaling over $11 million have been cashed or deposited.